gptflow/runchat/README.md

 - You won't be able to use bash code from other RunChat configuration files.
 - Passing data between tasks through files is not always the best option.
 For example: in the command above, we didn't need to create summary files, they were needed as a storage for intermediate data, and after executing the commands, don't forget to delete them.

 To address this, RunChat supports the ability to create multiple tasks within config files.
-To describe tasks, you need to use the `tasks` property in the config file:
+To describe tasks, you need to use the `tasks` property in the config file.
+Lets create a `toc.json` config file:

 ```json
 {